Discover more at Chastleton

 Topiary came into fashion in Britain following its introduction to Hampton Court in the 1590s.
 The Chastleton topiary has probably been replanted three times, reaching its peak in the early 20th century.
 During this time, it was regularly clipped into shapes including a cat, teapot, snail, chicken, and peacock among many other designs.
 However, by the 1970s the topiary was being clipped only once a year and the hedges eventually lost their distinct shapes.

-Last year, we finished a project to restore the Best Garden to a version of what it might have looked like at the turn of the 20th Century.
-Flower beds in and around the central circular feature have been re-cut, planted up, and will mature and grow over the coming years to provide big, colourful displays in the summer months.
+In 2023, we finished a project to restore the Best Garden to a version of what it might have looked like at the turn of the 20th Century.
+Flower beds in and around the central circular feature have been re-cut, planted up, and will mature and grow over the coming years, providing big, colourful displays in the summer months and into September.

 Find out when Chastleton is open, how to get here, the things to see and do and more.